sybrew/the-seo-framework/readme.txt

 	/
 	* Class contents `AutoDescription_Query` are now reworked to be much more effecient and predictable.
 	* Methods within `AutoDescription_Query` have been re-evaluated whether they use the WordPress query cache.
 If that holds true, the query object cache has been omitted from the said method.
+	* Improved plugin memory usage by 16%.
+TODO confirm again on release version.
 **Changed:**
 	/
 	* 'AutoDescription_Siteoptions::page_id' is now publicly accessible.
 Making it easier to add submenu items.
+	* All class `AutoDescription_Metaboxes` metabox output function parameters have been shifted by one.
+The first parameter is now used for the (unavailable) post object.
+The second must be an array.
+This change affects the following methods:
+		* `AutoDescription_Metaboxes::title_metabox`
+		* `AutoDescription_Metaboxes::description_metabox`
+		* `AutoDescription_Metaboxes::homepage_metabox`
+		* `AutoDescription_Metaboxes::social_metabox`
+		* `AutoDescription_Metaboxes::knowledge_metabox`
+		* `AutoDescription_Metaboxes::schema_metabox`
+		* `AutoDescription_Metaboxes::robots_metabox`
+		* `AutoDescription_Metaboxes::webmaster_metabox`
+		* `AutoDescription_Metaboxes::sitemaps_metabox`
+		* `AutoDescription_Metaboxes::feed_metabox`
+	* All class `AutoDescription_Metaboxes` metabox output functions have been put into "views".
+These view files are included upon calling them.
+The files that are attached can only be used within the plugin scope.
+This massively reduces the plugin memory overhead.
 **Fixed:**
 	/
 	* Function `the_seo_framework_dot_version()` now works as intended.
 	* Method `AutoDescription_Query::is_single()` first parameter can now be an array without crashing the site.
 **Removed:**
 	/
-	* Network admin methods.
+	* Unused network admin methods.
 Network admin settings constants and filters are held intact for the future.
-Changes are listed below.
+The related changes are listed below.
 		* Method `AutoDescription_Adminpages::add_network_menu_link()`, without deprecation.
 		* Method `AutoDescription_Adminpages::network_admin()`, without deprecation.
 		* Public var `AutoDescription_Adminpages::network_pagehook`, without deprecation.
 **Filter notes:**
 	/
 	* **Changed:**